Henry Danger: The Movie: Filming

 Principal photography began on March 11, 2024 in Vancouver and Richmond, British Columbia, and wrapped on April 18.

 Release

 Henry Danger: The Movie premiered on Nickelodeon and Paramount+ simultaneously on January 17, 2025.

 Reception

+Critical response
-The film received nearly 140,000 viewers on the day of its aired premiere, and was met with mostly positive critical reviews.

-Nick Williams of Feature First gave the film a 4-out-of-5-star rating, stating, "I’m left impressed and relieved as it feels like a good continuation of the franchise."
+The film was met with mostly positive critical reviews.
+Nick Williams of Feature First gave the film a 4-out-of-5-star rating, stating, "I'm left impressed and relieved as it feels like a good continuation of the franchise."
 Fernanda Camargo of Common Sense Media gave the film a 3-out-of-5-star rating, stating that "this movie is satisfying for fans of the series, and a fair introduction for new viewers."
 Paul Asay of Plugged In states, "Henry Danger: The Movie is both clever and crass—and for those unfamiliar with the original show, the latter may be a deal-killer."

+Viewership

+The film received nearly 140,000 viewers on the day of its aired premiere.